totaljs/opentemplates/README.md

 # OpenTemplates

-__OpenTemplates__ is a lightweight app for creating HTML templates that can be printed as PDF/DOCX/JPG files.
+__OpenTemplates__ is a lightweight app for creating HTML templates that can be printed as PDF/DOCX/JPG file types.
+OpenTemplates is designed for integration with third-party apps to generate various templates including invoices, contracts, etc..

 - [Documentation](https://docs.totaljs.com/opentemplates/)
 - MIT license